RandomNerd01/Dokkan-Calculator/README.md

 However, exceptions to these patterns are very common especially in characters that have more complex pasives, thus the code for a signficant amount of characters had to be different.

+## For Those Scared of The False Positives from the .exe File
+1) Go to website and download.py file.

+2) Skip Step 2 if u already have python installed on your PC.
+Install python if u have not done so (https://www.python.org/downloads/).

+3) Double left click on the .py to run the program and you are done!

 ## Steps to Download Program

-1) Go to Website and Click 'Download Calculator' to obtain the .exe file
+1) Go to Website and Click 'Download Calculator .exe file' to obtain the .exe file